bu-cisl/wandb_tutorial/README.md

 ```

-`wandb.sweep` is very flexible, you may search over more parameters than typical ML hyperparameters.
+`wandb.sweep` is very flexible, you may search over more parameters than just typical ML hyperparameters.
 Get creative!
+Research!
 But also be wary that larger number of parameters to search over will require more runs, which could take a while on the SCC since we have a limited number of GPUs (for now).

 Otherwise, happy ML training!
 ## Contributions